Srebrenica massacre: Early afternoon of 13 July: Cerska Valley

 Skull of a victim, at an exhumed mass grave outside the village of Potočari, July 2007.

 The first mass executions began on 13 July in the valley of the River Cerska, to the west of Konjević Polje.
 One witness, hidden among trees, saw two or three trucks, followed by an armoured vehicle and earthmoving machine proceeding towards Cerska.
 He heard gunshots for half an hour and then saw the armoured vehicle going in the opposite direction, but not the earthmoving machine.
 Other witnesses report seeing a pool of blood alongside the road to Cerska.
 Muhamed Duraković, a UN translator, probably passed this execution site later that day.
 He reports seeing bodies tossed into a ditch alongside the road, with some men still alive.

 Aerial photos, and excavations, confirmed the presence of a mass grave near this location.
 Bullet cartridges, found at the scene, showed that the victims were first lined up on one side of the road, whereupon their executioners shot from the other.
 The 150 bodies were covered with earth where they lay.
 It was later established they had been killed by gunfire.
-All were men were aged 14–50, and all but three were wearing civilian clothes.
+All were male, aged 14–50, and all but three were wearing civilian clothes.
 Many had their hands tied behind their backs.
 Nine were later identified on the Srebrenica missing persons list.